cenpa/freqfit/README.md

 ### config format

 Config files are `.yaml` files that contain several different dictionaries, described below.
-There are 4 primary dictionaries at the top level: `datasets`, `parameters`, `constraints`, and `options`.
+There are 5 primary dictionaries at the top level: `datasets`, `combined_datasets`, `parameters`, `constraints`, and `options`.

 Note that the default value for options not explicitly provided is (usually) `False`.